 An ABC fire extinguisher is the most common type of fire extinguisher on the market.
-It is also the most versatile and best extinguisher for home use.
+It is also the most versatile and best extinguisher for home use in most circumstances.
 Most fire authorities recommend that all establishments have an ABC fire readily on hand.

-Your fire extinguisher should have a fire rating sticker clearly stated on its side.
-If you need an ABC fire extinguisher, search your extinguisher for the ‘A-B-C’ sticker to ensure it meets ABC standard for household fire extinguisher use.
+A fire extinguisher would usually have a fire rating sticker clearly stated on its side.
+If you need an ABC fire extinguisher, search your extinguisher’s label for the ‘A-B-C’ sticker to ensure it meets ABC standard for household fire extinguisher use.

 1. What Type of Fire is an ABC Extinguisher used For?

 Fire extinguishers are rated based on the classes of fire they are designed to suppress.
 In the United States, there are 5 classes of fire: Class A, B, C, D, and K.

 An ABC fire extinguisher is designed to suppress small Class A, B and C fires.
 These are the three most common types of household fires.

 Class A fires are fires that are fueled by common combustible materials such as wood, paper, plastic, cloth and rubber.
 When you look around your living room, most objects in the room will fit into this category.
 The coffee table, couch, desk, bookshelf and books on the shelf will all be Class A combustible materials.

 Class A fires can be suppressed using several substances including water, foam and dry chemicals.
 An ABC extinguisher uses dry chemicals to suppress fires.